 Increased opportunities for cannabis research

 Increased access to cannabis will also be a boom for research.
-McGill University on Toronto has stated that access is a huge opportunity for research, with benefits to areas such as: plant genetics and biology, cannabinoid production and analysis, medicinal chemistry, and many others.
+McGill University in Montreal has stated that access is a huge opportunity for research, with benefits to areas such as: plant genetics and biology, cannabinoid production and analysis, medicinal chemistry, and many others.
 Government and private sponsored research initiatives are making available considerable funds for all areas of cannabis science.

 It is logical that a similar explosion of activity will happen in the US, primary in the areas of hemp production, testing, and processing.
 As an agricultural commodity, private and state universities, as well as independent companies, will undoubtedly provide substantial support into hemp research – with cannabis science as a whole to follow.

 Growth of commercial opportunities for cannabis processing and testing providers

 Its impossible to know exactly how these new legal developments in the US will affect the processing and testing areas of the industry.
 Without a doubt, however, there will be vastly abundant opportunities for equipment and instrumentation providers as the industry continues its upward trajectory.
 From propagation of hemp growth and harvest operations to proliferation of private and government testing labs, the landscape is ripe for all breeds of instrument and service providers.